webarkit/artoolkitX.js/README.md

 ```shell
 ./build.sh --dev
 ```
- The build process should start, after some checks you will asked if you want to clone the [ArtoolkitX](https://github.com/artoolkitx/artoolkitx) project inside ARtoolkitX.js:
+ The build process should start, after some checks you will asked if you want to clone the [ArtoolkitX](https://github.com/augmentmy-world/artoolkitx) project inside ARtoolkitX.js:

  ```shell
 Would you like to clone the submodule (recommended) y/n
 ```

-Choose **y**(yes) if you want to clone and save it inside The `Source/extra` folder or you can choose **n**(no) if you have already it in another location.
+Choose **y** (yes) if you want to clone and save it inside the `Source/extra` folder or you can choose **n** (no) if you have already it in another location.
 In this case you must set up the **ARTOOLKITX_HOME** env variable.

 As Cmake will finish the configure process and generate the makefiles, the real build process will begin and in few minutes the `artoolkitx.js` lib will be ready.